Andrew V. McLaglen: Focus on feature films

 His first big budget feature film as director was McLintock!
 (1963) starring John Wayne and Maureen O'Hara.
 McLaglen later said " that put me in the big time."
 The movie, his first of five starring Wayne, was a big success and led to McLaglen being offered another studio feature, Shenandoah (1965), starring James Stewart.
 It was another success.
 McLaglen followed it with The Rare Breed (1966), again with Stewart.
 That year he said that now he was "supposed to be an outdoor specialist.
-I'm not knocking it if that's the course fate has allowed I'm to follow but personally I don't feel relegated to that kind of picture.
+I'm not knocking it if that's the course fate has allowed I'm to following the course of course but I but personally I don't feel relegated to that kind of picture.

 He directed Monkeys, Go Home!
 (1967), a Disney movie; The Way West (1967) an epic Western with Kirk Douglas; The Ballad of Josie (1967), a comic Western with Doris Day, made at Universal; the war story The Devil's Brigade (1968) with William Holden, for producer David Wolper; and the western Bandolero! starring Stewart, Raquel Welch, and Dean Martin at Fox.

 McLaglen then made three films in a row with John Wayne: Hellfighters (1969), a biopic of Red Adair, for Universal; The Undefeated (1969), a Western with Rock Hudson; and Chisum (1970), a Western for Batjac and Warners.